Spuddy10345/whisper-raycast-extension/README.md

         *   Or, it will display the text with actions:
             *   `Paste Text`: Pastes the content.
             *   `Copy Text` (`⌘ + Enter`): Copies the content.
+            *   Or automate the process in `Preferences`
             *   `Close` (`Esc`): Closes the Raycast window.
     *   If an error occurs during recording or transcription, an error message will be displayed.
+6. **History:** Check back in your `Dictation History` anytime you need a past transcription.
+It currently stores up to 100.
+    * Delete transcriptions as needed with `Ctrl+X`
+    * Or delete all with `Ctrl+Shift+X` for a fresh start.

+## 🤖 Models

+The extension downloader currently supports the following whisper models, however you can download any model you might need from [ggervanov/whisper.cpp](https://huggingface.co/ggerganov/whisper.cpp/tree/main) and configure it's path in the extension's preferences:

+* **Base, English Language** (`base.en`, 148 MB) - Small and speedy, same size as `base` but more accurate if just transcribing in english
+* **Small, English Language** (`small.en`, 488MB) - Optimised for english, slightly larger and more accurate than base while not consuming too many resources
+* **Medium, English Language** (`medium.en`, 1.53 GB - Slightly larger again, optimised for english, transcriptions will be slower than above and consume more resources, but will be more accurate
+* **Base, Multilingual** (`base`, 148 MB) - Small, speedy and multilingual
+* **Small, Multilingual** (`small`, 488 MB) - Still pretty speedy and multilingual
+* **Medium, Multilingual** (`medium`, 1.53 GB) - Slower, more accurate and multilingual.
+* **Large, Multilingual** (`large-v3`, 3.1 GB) - The largest, slowest, most accurate model available.
+Use if you have a powerful computer or a lot o time on your hands, especially for longer transcriptions.

 ## 🐛 Troubleshooting